DavesCodeData/Node-Boilerplate/README.md

 You will have to fill out your own information for you own Postgres database under the db.js file in the root of this folder.

-Then save and run the server with agian: node ./server
+Then save and run the server again with: node ./server

 Enjoy!